“I could never do it.”

 When I got married, I did not see deployments in the future as I walked down the aisle.

 Even women who married someone already in the military could not have imaged how hard military life would really be.
 The military is not something you can plan out ahead of time.
-It is a journey with all kinds of twists and turns.
+The military life is a journey with all kinds of twists and turns.
 Sometimes you will come up against a struggle you don’t think you can get through.
 But you do.

 Know that sometimes us military spouses can’t do it either.
 That we are not always so strong and that we sometimes need a little more support.